hyperspy/hyperspy/doc/user_guide/getting_started.rst

     d.save('example_processed.hdf5')

 Some file formats are much better at maintaining the information about how you processed your data.
-The preferred format in EELSlab is hdf5, the hierarchical data format.
+The preferred format in Hyperspy is hdf5, the hierarchical data format.
 This format keeps the most information possible.